 - Sulphur dioxide (SO2) is a major pollutant that can enter into the human respiratory system and cause respiratory diseases such as bronchitis.
 Its main sources are coal and gasoline.
 SO2 can lower infant birth weight and increase the rate of birth mortality.
 Environmentally, when mixed with water, it forms acid rain, which is a major cause of deforestation and loss of biodiversity.

 - Nitrogen dioxide (NO2) is often produced by power plants, heating furnaces and the engines of ships and vehicles.
 It passes through the respiratory bronchi and alveoli and may disrupt the respiratory function and cause pulmonary emphysema.

 - Ozone (O3) is beneficial when high up in the atmosphere but can be extremely harmful when low in the atmosphere.
 It is a main component of smog and can cause various respiratory diseases such as asthma.

 - Carbon monoxide (CO) can be highly toxic when in higher doses.
-It is often produced by internal combustion engines and from combustion of fuels, including coal, natural gas, oil and propane.
-CO can result in headaches, nausea, vomiting, dizziness and fatigue.
+It is often produced by internal combustion engines and from the combustion of fuels, including coal, natural gas, oil, and propane.
+CO can result in headaches, nausea, vomiting, dizziness, and fatigue.